mialkin/docs/csharp/virtual-override-new.md

 // Base
 ```

-Code above would work exactly the same way if you remove `new` keyword.
-The only difference will be that you will get the following compiler warning next to `Run` method of `Derived` class: `The keyword 'new' is required on 'Run' because it hides method 'void Base.Run()'`.
+Code above would work exactly the same way if you remove the `new` keyword.
+In that case the only difference will be that you will get the following compiler warning next to `Run` method of `Derived` class: `The keyword 'new' is required on 'Run' because it hides method 'void Base.Run()'`.

-The `new` keyword preserves the relationships but suppresses the warning.
+The `new` keyword suppresses the warning.
 By using `new`, you are asserting that you are aware that the member that it modifies hides a member that is inherited from the base class.

 [↑ virtual, new and override in C#](https://pnguyen.io/posts/virtual-new-override-csharp/).